pieterbrandsen/Pansiep/docs/global/communication.md

-# Room communication
+# Communication

 Run functions on the Global category.

-When the sender room needs to check something with a creep, it can use this system to get a response.
+When the sender needs to check something with global, it can use this system to get a response.

 ## Function list